gdlc/STAT_COMP/HANDOUTS/CROSSVALIDATION.md

 Typically, the model R-sq. is higher in the training data set than in the testing data set, because parameter estimates are obtained by maximizing model's fit to the training data.

 However, the training set R-sq. of a model is not a good estimate of the model's ability to predict future data.
-To estimate that we use the testing set R-sq (or sother metrics for prediction accuracy evaluated in testing data).
+To see this, compare the testing R2 (above) with the training R2 (calculated in the script below).

 ```r
  summary(fm)$r.squared